mwyoung/mwyoung.github.io/_pages/weather-station.md

 (and includes timing analysis).
 Code to remove the SPIFFS file is located [on Github](https://github.com/mwyoung/SPIFFS_Remove_All).

-### Darksky API
+### v1 - Darksky API
-This project uses the [dark sky api](https://darksky.net/dev) as it allows up to 1000 free api calls per day.
+This project uses the [dark sky api](https://darksky.net/dev) as it allows up to 1000 free api calls per day (note - this service is shutting down in 2020 due to Apple's purchase of Darksky).
 With the current api data savings, the project uses 50 calls when usually inactive and 100 if being constantly updated.

 The current settings include updating with motion more often than when off.
 However, it is